Understanding Rib Fractures and Chest Wall Traumas

 Applying ice packs in the first few days can reduce swelling, while heat therapy may help with muscle tightness and pain as healing progresses.

-Surgical stabilization of rib fractures is typically reserved for severe or complex cases.
+Surgical stabilisation of rib fractures is typically reserved for severe or complex cases.
 Inclusion criteria include:

-If a rib fracture is displaced (bone fragments are misaligned), surgery may be necessary to reposition and stabilize the bones.
+If a rib fracture is displaced (bone fragments are misaligned), surgery may be necessary to reposition and stabilise the bones.

 Rib fractures that fail to heal (nonunion) or cause chronic pain despite conservative management may require surgical intervention.